 Students are required to take the SAT and/or the ACT at least once during their Junior or Senior years.
+Bosco Tech is a national test center for the ACT.
 Further information and test registration materials are available from the Counseling Department.
 The school's testing number is 053053 (CEEB).